Atome-FE/llama-node/README.md

 ---

-## Getting the weight
+## Getting the weights

+The llama-node uses llama-rs under the hook and uses the model format derived from llama.cpp.
 Due to the fact that the meta-release model is only used for research purposes, this project does not provide model downloads.
 If you have obtained the original **.pth** model, please read the document [Getting the weights](https://github.com/rustformers/llama-rs#getting-the-weights) and use the convert tool provided by llama-rs for conversion.

+### Model versioning

+There are now 3 versions from llama.cpp community:

+- GGML: legacy format, oldest ggml tensor file format
+- GGMF: also legacy format, newer than GGML, older than GGJT
+- GGJT: mmap-able format

+The llama-rs backend now only supports GGML/GGMF models, so does the llama-node.
+For GGJT(mmap) models support, please wait for [standalone loader](https://github.com/rustformers/llama-rs/pull/125) to be merged.

 ---